-The Disabilities Services Coordinator after consultation with the appropriate Dean, Provost, and Office of Compliance will render a decision on student requests for accommodations.
+The Disabilities Services Coordinator after consultation with the appropriate Dean, Provost, and Office of Policy and Administration will render a decision on student requests for accommodations.
 Approval of accommodations will be effective as of the date approved or as noted in the Confirmation of Accommodation.

-Any appeals or requests for exceptions must be directed to the Office of the Provost.
+Any appeals or requests for exceptions must be directed to the Office of the Ombudsman at Ombudsman@trident.edu.